Pylons/pyramid/docs/glossary.rst

     files that have the suffix of ``.egg``, ``.tar.gz``, or ``.zip``.
     Distributions are the target of Setuptools commands such as ``easy_install``.
+  Entry Point
+    A :term:`setuptools` indirection, defined within a setuptools :term:`distribution` setup.py.
+It is usually a name which refers to a function somewhere in a package which is held by the distribution.
+  Dotted Python name
+    A reference to a Python object by name using a string, in the form ``path.to.modulename:attributename``.
+Often used in Paste and
+    setuptools configurations.
   View
     A "view" is a callable which returns a response object.
 It should accept two values: context and request.